SnapLib/npm-fs/README.md

 # SnapLib npm File System (currently in ALPHA)

+## WARNING!
+THIS PACKAGE IS CURRENTLY IN ALPHA SHOULD NOT BE USED

+This package is under active development and ***shouldn't be used*** for anything at the moment.

+---

 API that defines and enforces the file system and file system structure native to a SnapLib npm project.